input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

 1. Sidechain stakeholders bundle up transactions in a Merkle tree, and collectively sign its Merkle root.

-2. A signed Merkle root contains the transactions certified by the sidechain, and hence these transactions may occur on the mainchain.
+2. The signed Merkle root contains the transactions certified by the sidechain, and hence these transactions may occur on the mainchain.

 Following this line of reasoning, it's clear that we would like to isolate the